vibrantleaf/srvbundles/bundles/media-plex/README.md

-# 🐋 Server Plex Meida Server Bundle
+# 🐋 Plex Meida Server Bundle
 One service bundle for all your Media Server needs, Using Plex Media Server

 ### This Bundle Incudes: